 The Duc de Nevers is the author of several writings, in French and Italian, poems and sonnets, many of them inspired by his favourite muse, his wife.

-Philippe Jules François Mancini (1676–1769), Prince de Vergagne et du Saint Empire, then Duc de Nevers; Diane Adélaïde Philippe Mancini (1687–1747), who married Louis-Armand, Duc d’Estrées; Jacques Hippolyte Mancini (1690–1759), who in 1719 married Anne-Louise de Noailles (daughter of Anne Jules de Noailles), with their only child being Marie Diane Zéphirine (1726–1755), who married Louis-Héracle de Polignac.
+Six children were born to them: Eloy Mancini (died young); Gabriel Mancini, Duc de Donzy (died in May 1683); Diane Gabrielle Victoire Mancini (1672–1716), who married Charles Louis Antoine de Hénin-Liénard, prince de Chimay; Philippe Jules François Mancini (1676–1769), Prince de Vergagne et du Saint Empire, then Duc de Nevers; Diane Adélaïde Philippe Mancini (1687–1747), who married Louis-Armand, Duc d’Estrées; Jacques Hippolyte Mancini (1690–1759), who in 1719 married Anne-Louise de Noailles (daughter of Anne Jules de Noailles), with their only child being Marie Diane Zéphirine (1726–1755), who married Louis-Héracle de Polignac.
 They are ancestors of Albert II of Monaco through their grandson, Jules François Armand de Polignac.

 On May 8 1707, Philippe-Jules died slowly at the Hôtel de Nevers in Paris, at the age of sixty-six.
 He did not have the chance to see his favourite daughter, Diane Adelaide Philippe, who he affectionately called Api, wed the Duc d’Estrées a few months later.
 His body was buried in the church of the Collège Mazarin and his heart at the Cathédrale de Nevers.